mistletoegoegoe/DA_Portfolio/README.md

 #### User engagement
 The higher average pageviews of purchasers suggested that the more engaged to website content, the more likely users made transactions.
 #### User bahaviour
-The users who had intent to buy in advance, tended to spend more time in researching product information, browsing product reviews, details, or compared with other options before
+The users who had intent to buy in advance, tended to spend more time in researching product information, browsing product reviews, details, or compared with other options before making payment.
+That led to the higher number of pageviews.
+#### Recommendations
+The website should be optimised to showcase the relevant information such as product details, reviews, other similar products, etc, in order to save time for users and enhance their experience.
 ### 4.5.
 Average number of transactions per user that made a purchase in July 2017

 ### 4.6.
 Average amount of money spent per session.
 Only include purchaser data in July 2017
 ### 4.7.
 Other products purchased by customers who purchased product "YouTube Men's Vintage Henley" in July 2017
 ### 4.8.
 Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017.